elliotlewis/Google-Latlng-Lookup/README.md

 **Note**

-This fieldtype only uses Google Maps CP side so once you have the Lng/Lat you can use any mapping service front-end you like.
+~~This fieldtype only uses Google Maps CP side so once you have the Lng/Lat you can use any mapping service front-end you like.~~

-12/11 Technically this isn't true, https://developers.google.com/maps/documentation/geocoding/
+Technically this isn't true, https://developers.google.com/maps/documentation/geocoding/
 > The Geocoding API may only be used in conjunction with a Google map; geocoding results without displaying them on a map is prohibited.
 For complete details on allowed usage, consult the Maps API Terms of Service License Restrictions.

 If you use this Fieldtype let me know!
 Twitter: [@ElliotLewis](http://www.twitter.com/elliotlewis)